Mainframe-Archive/mainframe-os/docs/roadmap.md

 - **App submission to marketplace (with MFT payment):** App developers can submit information and pay fee (using MFT) to have their app reviewed for inclusion in the list of verified apps in the Apps Marketplace.
 - **App management:** Support for additional app information (description, website, etc).
-Ability to view and edit app details and permissions.
+Ability to view and edit app details and permissions, and to delete apps.
-- **Developer profile:** Enhanced developer identity linked to published apps including description, links to website or github, and list of other publsihed apps.
+- **Developer profile:** Enhanced developer identity linked to published apps including description, links to website or github, and list of other published apps.

 ### Mainframe apps